 Is It Safe to Travel to Turkey in 2026?

 Turkey is currently rated Level 2Exercise Increased Caution by the U.S. Department of State.
-Exercise increased caution to Türkiye due to terrorism, armed conflict, and arbitrary detentions.
-Do not travel to southeast Türkiye due to risk of terrorism and armed conflict.
-The U.S. Consulate Adana has suspended all consular services.
+Exercise increased caution in Türkiye due to terrorism, armed conflict, and arbitrary detentions.
+Reconsider travel to southeast Türkiye due to risk of armed conflict.
+Do not travel to the border region with Syria and Iraq due to risk of terrorism and armed conflict.

 Key concerns cited in the advisory: